Do you have an elderly relative who can no longer live independently? Does he or she need 24-hour nursing care and supervision?

 - No heavy odors, whether pleasant or offensive.
 A good home will not use highly scented sprays to mask odors.

-- Hallways wide enough to permit two wheelchairs to pass with ease and wheelchair ramps for easy access into and out of the home.
+- Hallways wide enough to permit the best lift chairs for elderly and two wheelchairs to pass with ease and wheelchair ramps for easy access into and out of the home.

 - Kitchens that separate food preparation, garbage, and dishwashing areas and keep perishable foods refrigerated.